 Preparation: 15 minutes Cooking: 15 minutes

 Preparation: 40 min to soak noodles.
 Cooking: 10 minutes

 Pad Thai is a wonderful explosion of surprising flavors of shallots, peanuts and tamarind.
 The key to making pad thai is knowing how long to soak your noodles as it varies from different brands to different sized noodles.
 This recipe is based on cooking pad thai with thin noodles.
 Make sure to cook it on high heat and mix thoroughly continuously to prevent noodles from sticking to one another.

 This soup will definitely relax you on any cold winter day and tastes oh so good when it’s eaten immediately from the hot stove.
-This is originally a simple Lao soup that at first was simply made with chicken and rice.
-In Laos the Hmong have taken this soup into their own homes as it is a very inexpensive and easy way to prepare for their big families.
+My mom told me that in Laos the Hmong have taken this soup into their own homes as it is a very inexpensive and easy way to prepare for their big families.
 For the healthy and the sick, this could be anyone’s favorite soup so I hope you will also enjoy it.